artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw2/homework2.md

 The Lights Out puzzle consists of an $m \times n$ grid of lights, each of which has two states: on and off.
 The goal of the puzzle is to turn all the lights off, with the caveat that whenever a light is toggled, its neighbors above, below, to the left, and to the right will be toggled as well.
 If a light along the edge of the board is toggled, then fewer than four other lights will be affected, as the missing neighbors will be ignored.

 In this section, you will investigate the behavior of Lights Out puzzles of various sizes by implementing a `LightsOutPuzzle` class.
 Once you have completed the problems in this section, you can test your code in an interactive setting using the provided GUI.
-See the end of the section for more details.
+See the last section for more details.

 1. **[2 points]** A natural representation for this puzzle is a two-dimensional list of Boolean values, where `True` corresponds to the on state and `False` corresponds to the off state.
 In the `LightsOutPuzzle` class, write an initialization method `__init__(self, board)` that stores an input board of this form for future use.
 Also write a method `get_board(self)` that returns this internal representation.
 You additionally may wish to store the dimensions of the board as separate internal variables, though this is not required.